Towards a theory of machine learning: Numerical experiments

 In the previous paragraph, we estimated the values of $\beta$ by identifying a gap (marked by red arrows on Figs. \ref{fig:fig4}) between the smallest eigenvalues and the rest.
 However, as one can see from Fig. \ref{fig:fig4} the smallest eigenvalues $\log \lambda_i < -\log \beta$ keep moving to smaller values together with $-\log \beta$.
 This suggests that (instead of using equation \eqref{eq:C_num}) we can try to define an approximate complexity by a sum of a fixed number of the largest eigenvalues, \be C_{n}({\bf b}, \hat{w}) = -\frac{1}{2} \sum_{i = 1}^n \log(\lambda_i) + \frac{N}{2} \log (2\pi), \ee where it is assumed that the eigenvalues are ordered $\lambda_1 \ge \lambda_2 \ge ... \ge \lambda_N$.
 On Fig. \ref{fig:fig5} we plot two (limiting) complexities by summing over twenty largest eigenvalues, $C_{20}({\bf b}, \hat{w})$, (blue line) and by summing over all but twenty smallest eigenvalues, $C_{834}({\bf b}, \hat{w})$, (red line).
 Evidently, up to an additive constant, the behavior of both curves is similar and so either one (or anyone in-between) can be used to study a relaxation of the system towards equilibrium.
 On Fig. \ref{fig:fig6} we plot the same complexities, but as a function of the bulk loss $\log U$.
 Both functions are nearly linear with slopes of order one: $C_{20}({\bf b}, \hat{w}) \approx 769+ 1.25 \log U$ for the blue line and $C_{834}({\bf b}, \hat{w}) \approx 772 + 1.41 \log U$ for the red line.
 In fact the linear dependance is in agreement with the second law of learning \eqref{eq:second_law} which states that the total entropy must decay with learning.
 Recall the total entropy is a sum of the complexity \eqref{eq:C_num} and thermodynamic entropy \eqref{eq:ent_num} (which scales linearly with $\log U$ whenever $N_>$ remains constant) and so it is expected that both quantities would decay with roughly the same rate.

 There are certainly many other numerical experiments that we could have done, but it should already be evident that the statistical description developed in the paper might actually shed light on what is happening behind scenes in machine learning.
 We now switch to the most speculative part of the paper by asking if the entire universe on its most fundamental level could be described by a neural network.
+In the following sections, we shall only describe the main idea and an interested reader is referred to Refs. \cite{world, quantumness} for a more in-depth analysis of the proposal.